Reducing Workplace Incidents With AI-Powered Workplace Safety Technology

 Critical Safety Detection with AI - Where to Begin?

-1. Identify hazards with AI When Controls are Ineffective
+1. Identify Hazards with AI When Controls Are Ineffective

-Your risk assessments should show where existing controls are dependent on people needing to remember to do something, or to avoid something.
-For example, if a control in a risk assessment states “the worker will not overload the shelf” how is that achieved?
 If by training, do you have evidence that people apply their learning once they leave the training room?
-Audits, accident and incident reports, inspection records and safety observations will also help you to identify target hazards.
+Use audits, accident and incident reports, inspection records, and safety observations to help you identify target hazards.

-Look at documents, such as safe operating procedures and method statements, which describe how tasks need to be done, who can do it, and what tools and equipment are needed.
-Within a procedure there might be some steps that you know work well, and others that you are concerned about.
-For example, you notice that staff tend to wear their safety boots all day, but they often forget their hearing protection in the plant room.
-Or you know that the shelves in the post room will only contain regular shaped parcels, but the shelves in the workshop can contain awkward and heavy items which don’t stack well.
+Review your safe operating procedures and method statements.
+These describe how tasks need to be done, who can do it, and what tools and equipment are needed.
+Within a procedure, there might be some steps that you know work well, and others that you are concerned about.

 Table2: Example target activities and goals

-1. Run a pilot
+1. Run a Pilot First

-1. Keep it going
+6. Keep it Going

-Giving feedback at team level reinforces a culture where people support each other to do things safely.
-Tell a team that they are wearing PPE correctly 70% of the time, and you would like them to get a higher score next month.
-The supervisor now has a reason to praise the person who wears safety goggles, and everyone in the team will want to remind the person who doesn’t.
-Once a team achieves their goal for a whole month, continue to encourage and reinforce the behaviours.
-Make sure that doing the right thing continues to be the best option.
+Giving feedback at the team level reinforces a culture where people support each other to do things safely.
+For example, let them know that they are wearing PPE correctly 70% of the time, and you would like them to get a higher score next month.

 Sustaining Long-Term Safety Improvements with AI